Sex trafficking: One click led NYC church to action

 Nathan Creitz

-“The Facebook group was a place where people in our part of town share things,” Nathan Creitz, pastor of City Life Church in Ridgewood, Queens, New York, recounted, “and somebody on there shared a link and said something like, ‘I can’t believe this is happening in our neighborhood.’”
+, recounted, “and somebody on there shared a link and said something like, ‘I can’t believe this is happening in our neighborhood.’”

 Creitz clicked on it – and immediately wished he hadn’t.

-Note: (EDITOR’S NOTE – Story updated Jan.
-4. Grace Thornton is a freelance writer in Birmingham, Ala., and author of